gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/graph-contraction-search.md

 a^* = \arg\max_a V_\theta(f(s, a))
 $$

-> This $a^*$ is different from the $A*$ search algorithm, although the $*$ notation does imply "better" or "best" in both cases.
+> This $a^*$ is distinct from the $A*$ search algorithm, although the $*$ notation does imply "better" or "best" in both cases.

-How do we train this model?
+How do we train this model to select the best action?
 Well, we can't just run graphs through matmuls.
 We'll have to embed them into a vector representation somehow.
 I chose to use a graph convolutional network (GCNConv from [PyTorch Geometric](https://pytorch-geometric.readthedocs.io)).
 The GCN architecture allows us to train on graphs of arbitrary shape and size.

 > Graph attention layers have not seemed to provide an advantage over simple graph convolutions, however more data may be needed to see a benefit.